 10. Poonkunnam Shiva Temple

 The presiding deity at the Poonkunnam Shiva Temple is of course Lord Shiva, who is once again accompanied by his family along with Partha Sarathi, Nagaraja, and Sastha.
-Each year the temple holds a grand celebration on the occasion of Ganesh Chaturthi, so make sure it’s on your list of temples in Thrissur at that time.
+Each year the temple holds a grand celebration on the occasion of Ganesh Chaturthi, so make sure it’s on your list of temples of Thrissur at that time.

 Location: Punkunnam Junction, Punkunnam, Thrissur